 Who are O2?

-In the world of mobile broadband providers O2 is benefiting from a strong middle ground position between the old reliables and younger cooler (and/or cheaper) brands.
+In the world of mobile broadband providers O2 is benefiting from a strong middle ground position between the old reliable names and younger, cooler (and/or cheaper) brands.

 O2 has a bit of both: while it has tended to follow its rivals in the mobile broadband UK market, its marketing has a fresh, lively feel (such as sponsoring the O2 Arena).
 Its message of strong customer service – backed by a string of awards for its support – has helped it maintain a healthy market position.
 If you compare mobile broadband prices it is unlikely O2 will come out on top, but it would claim you are paying for extra quality.

 Vodafone and O2 announced a network infrastructure collaboration deal in March 2009.
-The biggest deal of its kind, it sees the two mobile internet providers merging their existing mobile sites while building new ones together.
-This is aimed at both improving coverage and future-proofing their combined network.
+The biggest deal of its kind, it sees the two mobile internet providers merging their existing mobile sites while building new ones together with the goal of improving coverage and future-proofing the network.